 - No risk of funds being frozen by the issuer

-- Independence from banking infrastructure
+- Independence from the banking infrastructure

 The Real Risks: Lessons from Past Failures